savannah345/group_website/_pages/home.md

 Our Research is focused in three main areas: Hydroinformatics, Integrated Environmental Modeling, and Resilient Infrastructure System.
 For more information about these see [the Research page](research).

-We are located at the University of Virginia in Charlottesvill, Virginia.
+We are located at the University of Virginia in Charlottesville, Virginia.
 Within the University we collaborate with [the Link Lab](https://linklab.virginia.edu/).
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**